jordan4ibanez/forvk/README.md

 -----

-So GCC Gfortran is stuck in 1991 and has a 63 character variable name limit.
-I was going to compare this to C but as far as I can C that's always been unlimited.
+So GCC Gfortran is stuck at a 63 character variable name limit.

 I had to get creative to allow the Vulkan constants to be accessed in the same manor you can get them in the C docs.